 Eligible entries include horses shown in Ambling, Racking, or Walking Horse and Pony Pleasure.
-Shoeing regulations will follow the rules previously set forth by those classes listed and will be in accordance with standard shoeing regulations set forth by the current WHOA rulebook
+Shoeing regulations will follow the rules previously set forth by those classes listed and will be in accordance with standard shoeing regulations set forth by the current WHOA rulebook.

-- 1) Class Routine: Test will be individually administered first, followed by rail work as a group.
-At the judge's discretion, further tests may be verbally given by the judge on the rail.
-During the rail work portion of the class, horses will be asked to perform a walk and a pleasure gait in order to check maneuverability, ring etiquette, and sportsmanship. - 2) Possible tests on the rail include, but are not limited to, the following: Addressing the reins, backing on the rail, riding without stirrups, dropping and picking up stirrups either in motion or stopped, perform figure eights, serpentines, or circles of various size and speed.
+Class Routine - Tests will be individually administered first, followed by rail work as a group.
+At the judge's discretion, further tests may be given verbally on the rail.
+Horses will be asked to both perform a walk and a pleasure gait on the rail.

+O Possible tests on the rail include, but are not limited to, addressing the reins, backing, riding without stirrups, dropping and picking up stirrups in motion or stopped, perform figure eights, serpentines, or circles of various size.